yWorks/yfiles-for-html-demos/demos/input/customportmodel/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/input/customportmodel/).

-This demo shows how to create and use a custom [IPortLocationModel](https://docs.yworks.com/yfileshtml/#/api/IPortLocationModel).
+This demo demonstrates how to create and use a custom [IPortLocationModel](https://docs.yworks.com/yfileshtml/#/api/IPortLocationModel).

-## Thing to Try
+## Things to Try

-- Create new nodes in the canvas and connect them with new edges.
-  Note that a specialized set of possible port candidates is shown.
-The candidates use a custom port location model that offers five possible locations on each node.
+- Create a new node by clicking on the canvas and connect it to another node with a new edge.
+The green dots visualize the possible port candidates, which have been customized in this demo.
+The port location model defines five discreet locations for each node.
-- Click on one of the nodes and then drag the handle that depicts a port.
-Note that you can only drag the handle to the locations that are supported by the model.
+- Select one of the nodes and drag one of the port handles.
+You will only be able to move the handle to one of the other custom port locations supported by the port location model.
-- Try saving and loading the graph.
+- Save and load the graph.

 ## Related Demo

-- See the [Custom Label Model Demo](../../input/customlabelmodel/) to learn how to customize the models for label locations.
+- See the [Border-Aligned Label Model Demo](../../input/border-aligned-label-model/) or the [Offset Wrapper Label Model Demo](../../input/offset-wrapper-label-model/) to learn how to customize the models for label locations.
 Note that the code is very similar as the same concepts are being applied.